WestDRI/wgpages/content/bashFeatures.md

-In this presentation, we talk about running commands in a subshell, subsetting string variables, Bash arrays, modifying separators with IFS, running Python code from inside self-contained Bash functions, editing your command history, running unaliased versions of commands, handy use of bracket expansion, and a few other topics.
+In this presentation, we talk about running commands in a subshell, subsetting string variables, Bash arrays, modifying separators with IFS, running Python code from inside self-contained Bash functions, editing your command history, running unaliased versions of commands, handy use of brace expansion, and a few other topics.

 ## Intro